mbellabah/mbellabah.github.io/src/content/posts/spheres-and-shadows.md

 We see it with balls and flashlights, but how can we be certain that the shadow of a sphere is *always* a perfect disk?
 Not just for a sphere at the origin, or a shadow on a horizontal plane, but for *any* sphere and *any* plane?

-This led me to articulate a foundational question: can we prove, with rigorous certainty, that the orthogonal projection of a sphere onto a plane is always a disk?
+Can we prove, with rigorous certainty, that the orthogonal projection of a sphere onto a plane is always a disk?
 I set out to answer it for myself, in hot pursuit of two distinct mathematical paths.

 ## A Crucial Distinction: Intersection vs. Projection